Harukine/Software-Architecture-CSharp10-Dotnet6/ch06/README.md

 10. Wait for the deployment process to complete, which may take around 10-20 minutes.
 - Once the cluster is created, you will have your first Kubernetes cluster in Azure.
 - These steps guide you through the process of creating an AKS cluster in Azure, allowing you to leverage the power of Kubernetes for your applications.

+### Using Kubectl
+- To interact with your AKS (Azure Kubernetes Service) cluster, you can use Azure Cloud Shell, which provides a Bash shell environment within the Azure portal.
+Alternatively, you can install Azure CLI on your local machine along with the necessary tools like kubectl and Helm.
+However, for simplicity, the instructions assume the use of Azure Cloud Shell.
+- Here are the steps to use kubectl, the command-line tool for Kubernetes, to interact with your cluster:
+1. Access Azure Cloud Shell by clicking on the console icon in the top right corner of the Azure portal page.
+2. Choose the Bash Shell when prompted and create a storage account if required.
+3. In Azure Cloud Shell, use the file icon at the top to upload your .yaml files containing Kubernetes configurations.
+4. To interact with your AKS cluster, you need to activate the cluster credentials.
+Run the following command in Azure Cloud Shell, replacing <resource group> and <cluster name> with your specific values:
+`az aks get-credentials --resource-group <resource group> --name <cluster name>`
+- This command retrieves the cluster credentials and stores them in a config file located in the /.kube directory, allowing you to authenticate with the cluster.
+5. Now you can use kubectl commands without further authentication.
+For example, running kubectl get nodes will display a list of all the Kubernetes nodes in your cluster.
+- `kubectl get <object type>` lists all objects of a given type, such as nodes, pods, or stateful sets.
+- `kubectl get all` shows a list of all objects created in your cluster.
+- `kubectl get <object type> <object name>` provides detailed information about a specific object.
+- Adding the --watch option to a kubectl get command continuously updates the object list, allowing you to observe the state changes over time.
+You can exit the watch mode by pressing Ctrl + C.
+6. The `kubectl describe <object name>` command provides a detailed report on a specific object.
+7. To create objects defined in a .yaml file, use the `kubectl create -f <filename.yaml>` command.
+For example, `kubectl create -f myClusterConfiguration.yaml`.
+8. If you make modifications to the .yaml file, you can apply those changes to the cluster using the `kubectl apply -f <filename.yaml>` command.
+This command updates the existing resources if they already exist, while create would return an error in such cases.
+9. To delete objects created from a .yaml file, use the `kubectl delete -f <filename.yaml>` command.
+It will remove all the objects defined in the file.
+10. Alternatively, you can specify specific objects to delete by passing the object type and a list of object names.
+For example, `kubectl delete deployment deployment1 deployment2...` will delete multiple deployments.
+11. These kubectl commands should cover most of your practical needs.
+For more detailed information, refer to the official documentation.

+- By following these steps, you can effectively use kubectl to interact with your AKS cluster and manage the Kubernetes resources within it.